 A new edition to coincide with the State Library of Victoria's exhibition

 MUP congratulates Rebe Taylor for winning the 2017 QLD Literary Awards History Book Prize with Into the Heart of Tasmania.

-Here are ten pieces of very fine writing (in no particular order) that were absolute highlights of Mr Green’s first year as Meanjin editor.
+Here are ten pieces of very fine writing (in no particular order) that were Jonathan Green’s absolute highlights from his first year as Meanjin editor.